samiulsani/ASP.NetCore_Student/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Please feel free to fix the repository and submit a pull request.

 ---

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---

 ## Contact

-If you have any questions or issues, feel free to contact me at `your-email@example.com`.
+If you have any questions or issues, feel free to contact me.